danielmascena/calque/README.md

 🚧 Status: In Development 🛠️

-The self-definition of [calque](https://en.wikipedia.org/wiki/Calque) resume the goal of the library: _In linguistics, a calque /kælk/ or loan translation is a word or phrase borrowed from another language by literal, word-for-word or root-for-root translation.
-Used as a verb, "to calque" means to borrow a word or phrase from another language while translating its components, so as to create a new lexeme in the target language._
+First thing first, what is a [calque](https://en.wikipedia.org/wiki/Calque): _In linguistics, a calque /kælk/ or loan-translation is a borrowing of a compound word from another language where each component is translated into native words and then joined together._

-CalqueJS is a JavaScript micro-library aimed at help building web user interfaces.
-A simple and tiny helper utility library for creating UIs using regular JavaScript, as an addon for the Web Platform.
-The power of CalqueJS is offering a declarative way to writing client-side scripting using bits of HTML, but inside of a JavaScript file.
+With that said, the CalqueJS is a JavaScript micro-library aimed at help building user interfaces for the Web Platform.
+Thus, not intend to be more one to do that, but present itself as a simple and tiny helper utility library for creating HTML elements using regular JavaScript, especially, as an addon for Web Components 🚾.
+The power of CalqueJS is to offer a declarative way to writing client-side scripting using bits of HTML, but inside of a JavaScript file.
 Build components with a light abstraction for some DOM manipulations like events binding at the own template element.

 ## Install via [npm](https://npmjs.com)